 Non-XML data is an important part of printing.
-For instance, binary data is used for bitmap images and compressed data such as fonts.
-But as of the writing of this specification, XML elements cannot readily incorporate such data.^{1,2}
+For instance, it is used for PostScript code fragments, bitmap images and compressed data such as fonts.
+But as of the writing of this specification, XML elements cannot readily incorporate such data.